-The studio will travel to NYC over Spring Break (exact dates to be determined)
+The studio will travel to NYC over Spring Break from March 28th to March 30th to be confirmed.

 grading:

 Your grade for this studio will be based on participation, quality of thought and work, attendance, and completion of deliverables.
 Participation will be evaluated based on contribution to group discussion and pin-ups, and studio culture.
 Attendance is expected for all dates outlined in the schedule below unless otherwise agreed upon in advance between instructors and student.
 Students are expected to attend the entirety of studio sessions, pin-ups, reviews, discussions with outside experts, and site visits.
 Greater than two unexcused absences will impact your overall performance in the studio and may lead to a failing grade.
 Grades will be assigned according to MIT departmental criteria.